What is the no-fault allowable expense benefit?

-The No-Fault Act does not specifically address these issues, and neither does any appellate court decision.
+The No-Fault Act does not specifically address these issues (although as noted above it now places a cap on family-provided care of 56 hours per week), and neither does any appellate court decision.
 Therefore, each case is evaluated on its own merits.

 Regarding the reasonableness of the charges, several court decisions hold that it is appropriate to consider commercial rates charged by professional agencies for similar services.
 In Sharp v Preferred Risk Mutual Ins Co, 142 Mich App 499 (1985), the Court of Appeals said: “[C]omparison to rates charged by institutions provides a valid method for determining whether the amount of an expense was reasonable and for placing a value on comparable services performed [by family members].”
 In alignment with this concept, claims for family-provided attendant care are frequently based upon the commercial rate that would be charged by a professional agency rendering the same services.

 However, it is rare for no-fault insurance companies to voluntarily pay attendant care claims at the commercial rate.
 Rather, insurers argue the hourly rate earned by the agency employee is a better indicator of the reasonable value of the services.
+Some Michigan court decisions have supported this position.
 Therefore, there are frequent disagreements between claimants and insurance companies regarding the reasonable value of family-provided attendant care.